Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/UploadSensorDataToXively.rst

 Goals
 -----

-We are setting the following goals for this project:

-* The measured temperature and ambient light should be gathered and be uploaded and stored with Xively in 1 minute intervals.
+In this project the temperature and illuminance should be measured and uploaded to Xively in 1 minute intervals.
 In the following we will show step-by-step how this can be achieved.

 Step 1: Create and configure Xively account